 So what is it that kickstarts this kind of inflammation.
 What sets it into motion?
 There may be several things for you to consider when talking about what causes chronic inflammation.
 These can include:

-Having inflammation means that there was a physical factor which will trigger the immune system to give a response to a certain stimuli.
+ans that there was a physical factor which will trigger the immune system to give a response to a certain stimuli.

 Ok, so here’s something interesting for you to know- inflammation doesn’t always mean that you have an infection.
 But when you have an infection it will definitely be causing inflammation.
 So let’s talk about the major causes.